Geneva Motor Show 2019

 Cameras are the new wing mirrors - Aston Martin Valkyrie, Alfa Romeo Tonale, Honda e Prototype, and many more

-This Aston Martin uses screens instead of mirrorsGearBrain
+a photo of the inside of Aston MartinThis Aston Martin uses screens instead of mirrorsGearBrain

-A stalwart of car show prototypes since the turn of the millennium, using cameras and interior displays instead of wing mirrors was for years a running joke — and a sure-fire tell that a car was a futuristic concept, not ready for production.
+A stalwart of car show prototypes since the turn of the millennium, using cameras and interior displays instead of wing mirrors, was for years a running joke — and a sure-fire tell that a car was a futuristic concept, not ready for production.

 Electric cars have real character - Honda e Prototype, Fiat Centroventi, Volkswagen ID Buggy, Peugeot e-Legend

-The e-Legend by Peugeot has retro good looksGearBrain
+photo of e-Legend by Peugeot vehicle at a trade showThe e-Legend by Peugeot has retro good looksGearBrain

-It seems there are three approaches to designing a new electric car from scratch.
+There are three approaches to designing a new electric car from scratch.
 You can go for extreme power, as with the 1,900-horsepower Pininfarina Battista; you can go for a car which looks futuristic, like the Tesla Model X and (admittedly hybrid) BMW i8; or you can inject a healthy dose of retro cool.

-The ID Buggy is a modern electric take on the classic 70s beach buggyVolkswagen
+a photo of ID Buggy The ID Buggy is a modern electric take on the classic 70s beach buggyVolkswagen

-These cars are all fun-looking attention-grabbers which attract smiles and nods of approval from everyone who sees them.
+These cars are all fun-looking attention-grabbers that attract smiles and nods of approval from everyone who sees them.
 They aren't shouty supercars; they're sensibly yet beautifully resolved reminders of how the simplicity of an electric platform lets designers do whatever they want.

 Electric cars are becoming VIP lounges on wheels - Lagonda All-Terrain Concept, Skoda Vision iV, Kia

-Lagonda says its first new car will go on sale in 2022GearBrain
+photo of Lagonda at the Geneva Auto ShowLagonda says its first new car will go on sale in 2022GearBrain

 Digital instruments are now the norm - even for Morgan

-Even Morgan is modernizing - the new Plus Six has a digital speedometerGearBrain
+a photo of Even Morgan vehicle at Geneva ShowEven Morgan is modernizing - the new Plus Six has a digital speedometerGearBrain

-The Plus Six is all-new (yes, really) with Morgan claiming just one percent of its 4,000 components are shared with its predecessor.
-Power comes from a turbocharged BMW engine and, although the design is still willfully old fashioned, there's talk of the car being designed with the potential to be electrified later in its life.
+The Plus Six is all-new (yes, really), with Morgan claiming just one percent of its 4,000 components are shared with its predecessor.
+Power comes from a turbocharged BMW engine, and although the design is still willfully old-fashioned, there's talk of the car being designed with the potential to be electrified later in its life.
 Perhaps that digital display is the start of something much bigger for the 109-year-old company.

 Like GearBrain on Facebook